 8. Do your documentation – and make others excited about it

 Updating all documentation on your equipment is a simple, yet effective step to reducing the length of any downtime event.
 Up-to-date drawings of equipment, machine history and procedures should be kept on hand for easy reference in the event of an error.
 This ensures operators have the right information to quickly address issues, rather than trying to solve issues with no context.

 The challenge is cultivating a culture where people care about this.
 The trick?
 Show people how documentation impacts on their time and overall plant performance.

 9. Don’t forget backups

-“Even if you've got the replacement part, if you haven't got the backup program you’re in trouble.” – Bruno Valenta, SAGE Automation Service Manager, Victoria.
+“Even if you've got the replacement part, if you haven't got the backup program you’re in trouble.” – Deon McHatton SAGE Automation Service Manager.